sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Sort Columns
 ----------------------------------------

-Below is a sample workflow that contains ``Sort Columns`` processor in Fire Insights.
+Below is a sample workflow that contains ``Sort Columns`` processor in Sparkflows.
 It demonstrates the usage of ``Sort Columns`` node to change order of columns in the output as per selection.

 It does the following processing of data: